open-cloud/open-cloud.github.io.old/2_developer.md

 XOS supports use of [TOSCA](http://www.oasis-open.org/committees/tosca/) as a mechanism to configure and provision XOS services.

-There are two ways to use TOSCA in XOS:
+There are two ways to use TOSCA in XOS.

 The first is by loading and running a TOSCA program via the XOS GUI.
 This is done as follows: